mgalgs/make-readme-markdown/README.md

+## make-readme-markdown.el
-## make-readme-markdown.el – Convert emacs lisp documentation to markdown
+*Convert emacs lisp documentation to markdown*

+---

 This tool will let you easily convert elisp file headers to markdown text so long as the file comments and documentation follow standard conventions